Front Page › Forums › Rights › What is a right?

 Equal rights

 Rights must apply to every member of society.
 If rights apply only to some individuals but not others, they will create resentment.
 However, some rights are only applicable in certain situations so while not everyone may be in that situation, they are equally applicable to everyone who is in that situation.
 Group rights are merely organized collections of individual rights.
 Sometimes people talk about rights as if they are group rights, but this is merely a short-hand for a collection of individual rights.
 For example, “patient rights” apply to all healthcare patients, “female rights” apply to all females, “male rights” apply to all males, “children’s rights” apply to all children, “worker’s rights” apply to all workers, and so on.
 We reject the use of “group rights” as a concept that a certain group of people have rights that other groups don’t have.
-Instead, any reference to group rights must be understood to mean that it applies to anyone in the same situation.
+Instead, any reference to group rights must be understood to mean that it applies or would apply to anyone in the same situation.

 Minimum set of rights